Town Center, Montgomery, Massachusetts

 The next owner of the house was Frank W. Benson, a prominent Impressionist painter from Salem.
 He was in his early 60s when he purchased the house, and by this point he had established himself as one of the leading American painters of the early 20th century.
 Benson was known for his portraits, along with en plein air landscapes of the seacoasts and mountains of New England.
 He lived here in this house until his death in 1951, at the age of 89.

 Today, the house is still standing, with few exterior changes since the top photo was taken more than a century ago.
-Even the tree on the far left side of the scene appears to be the same one in both photos.
+Even the tree on the far right side of the scene appears to be the same one in both photos.
 Along with the rest of the street, the house is now part of the Chestnut Street District, which was added to the National Register of Historic Places in 1973.

 Custom House, New Bedford, Massachusetts